simonjonio/coursematerial_2526/03-conditionals/00-explanation_debugging/explanation-debugging.en.md

 ZeroDivisionError: division by zero
 ```

 This does not mean you are dealing with 3 different errors.
 There is only one error, the ZeroDivisionError, but due to the nature of how the function was called, three different lines are shown in the error.
-As we said, only the last line will feature the error itself, in this case dividing ```a``` by ```0```.
+If you use the default settings, only the last line will feature the error itself, in this case dividing ```a``` by ```0```.

 ### Multiple errors